EJFleet/joan-fleetwood-actor/README.md

 * My mentor Brian Macharia for his help and clear explanations of what needed to be done
 * Amy Richardson for facilitating our weekly standups and being a font of information and encouragement
 * Terry Loughran for his advice on how long the README might take to do!
+* Tom Hall on Slack for taking the time to peer review my code